narendrasss/v2/content/posts/algorithms-frequency-query.md

 ---
-title: Algorithms - Frequency Query
+date: 2019-06-24
+private: false
 tagline: Solving a HackerRank hash table problem.
-date: 2019-06-24
-private: true
+title: "Algorithms: Frequency Query"
+topic: Algorithms
 ---

 This post is the first in a series of posts where I aim to describe my thinking process behind solving different algorithmic problems found on sites like LeetCode and HackerRank.